Every Gun Policy President Trump Has Proposed

 Despite calling for more focus on mental health, Trump reversed a rule that would have added some people struggling with mental illness to the federal background check system, and his proposed budget cuts funding for mental health resources.
 He has yet to discuss red flag laws specifically, but Bloomberg reported the Trump administration is considering encouraging states to enact such laws, possibly by offering grant money as a reward.

-Will It Happen?: The idea has gained some bipartisan support in recent weeks, and it’s one of the more plausible policies that’s been floated.
+Will It Happen?
+The idea has gained some bipartisan support in recent weeks, and it’s one of the more plausible policies that’s been floated.

 Banning Bump Stocks